microsoft/vscode-docs/docs/python/environments.md

 The extension also loads an [environment variable definitions file](#environment-variable-definitions-file) identified by the `python.envFile` setting.
 The default value of this setting is `${workspaceFolder}/.env`.

-## Choosing an environment
+## How to choose an environment

-By default, the Python extension relies on the first Python interpreter it finds in the path, but it's easy to switch between environments.
+By default, the Python extension uses on the first Python interpreter it finds in the path, but it's easy to switch between environments.

 To use a specific interpreter, select the **Python: Select Interpreter** command from the **Command Palette** (`kb(workbench.action.showCommands)`).